SEC v. Jarkesy: Background

 Five years after the SEC initiated the enforcement action against Jarkesy, the Supreme Court of the United States held in Lucia v.
 Securities and Exchange Commission in 2018 that the SEC's ALJs are inferior officers of the Executive Branch subject to the Appointments Clause of Article II of the United States Constitution and must be appointed by the President or a delegated officer.
 The Supreme Court's decision allowed any defendant in pending SEC administrative proceedings before unconstitutionally appointed ALJs to request a new ALJ and hearing.
 Jarkesy and Patriot28 waived the Lucia error remedy to avoid prolonging the adjudicative process.

 In 2020, seven years after initiating the enforcement action, the Commission concluded that based on existing evidence from the ALJ's proceedings, Jarkesy and Patriot28 were liable, and the Commission imposed $300,000 in civil penalties and $685,000 in disgorgement.
 Jarkesy was also barred from any future investments-related activities.
 As did the ALJ, the commission also rejected each of Jarkesy's constitutional challenges.
 Jarkesy appealed to the Fifth Circuit.

 Five months after oral argument, the SEC issued a statement revealing a control deficiency where SEC staff misappropriated internal documents relating to Jarkesy along with Cochran v.
 SEC which also raised constitutional challenges before the ALJ.
 Dating back to 2017, adjudication staff submitted memos to the commission, and because internal databases were improperly configured, personnel from the enforcement division had access to these adjudication memos.
 Under 5 U.S.C. § 554(d) of the Administrative Procedure Act (APA), these memoranda are supposed to be kept confidential within divisions to keep adjudicative, investigative and prosecutorial staff separated.
 The SEC claimed that while ten reports were affected, they did not find any evidence that the improper disclosures impacted its findings.
 This led to additional criticism of the SEC's enforcement practices from groups such as the U.S. Chamber of Commerce and called for reform of the SEC.

 Fifth Circuit

-The Fifth Circuit ruled on May 18, 2022, 2–1 in favor of Jarkesy.
-Judge Jennifer Walker Elrod, writing for the majority, found the SEC's administrative enforcement against Jarkesy to be unconstitutional in three ways: